 6.8.1 Applicability to language

-This vulnerability does not apply to Java, because Java has inherent protections in the language to prevent buffer boundary violations.
+The vulnerabilities from buffer boundary violation documented in TR 24772-1 clause 6.8 resulting in undefined behaviours do not apply to Java, because Java has inherent protections in the language to prevent buffer boundary violations.
+The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
+See 6.36 Ignored error status and unhandled exceptions [OYB].

 6.9 Unchecked array indexing [XYZ]